NREL/Marmot/README.md

 - `zone_region_sublist` **Optional** List of *"regions/zones”* to plot if results are not required for all regions.
 The list of *"regions/zones”* should be contained within the `AGG_BY` aggregation.
 This is an optional field and can be left empty if not needed.

+- `TECH_SUBSET` **Optional** Tech category to subset by to allow plotting of only certain tecnologies, e.g thermal, vre, storage etc. The value given here should correspond to one of the columns in the [ordered_gen_categories.csv](https://github.com/NREL/Marmot/blob/main/mapping_folder/ordered_gen_categories.csv), described [below](https://github.com/NREL/Marmot#mapping-files).
+If left blank all available technologies will be plotted.

 - `Facet_ylabels` & `Facet_xlabels` **Optional** If you wish to create a Facet plot, these labels will be applied to the axis.
 The number of entries given to each label will determine the dimensions of the Facet plot.
 For example, if you have 6 scenarios, your facet grid dimensions in x,y coordinates may be [2,3], [3,2] or [1,6] etc. This is an optional field and can be left empty if not needed.
 Facet plots can still be created without labels if desired.
 The facet layout will default to max 3 plots wide, with no maximum to the length.

 - `Tick_labels` **Optional** List of custom tick labels, which allows adjustment of scenario names on all bar plots.
 Does not apply to difference plots or plots from the `capacity_factor` module.